afonsojramos/feup-8/README.md

 ## Related Projects

 The project was based on existent project [TIC-80](https://github.com/nesbox/TIC-80).
-The use of it, allow us to have a solid base for FEUP-8 and focus on new features, in order to make the game more suitable for education purposes.
+Its use will allow us to have a solid foundation for FEUP-8 and to focus on new features, in order to make the platform more suitable for educational purposes.

 ## License